Twenty-three past and present UTEP student-athletes will walk across the graduation stage on Saturday and receive their diplomas from the university.

-Senior Alvin Jones has 266 career tackles (seventh-most at UTEP since the 2000 season) after racking up 15 more tackles against Arizona on Sept.
-15. Jones also registered a sack and 1.5 tackles for loss against the Wildcats.
-Jones now has 11.5 career sacks (needs half a sack to crack the program’s all-time top 10 list) and 31.5 career tackles for loss, which now ranks sixth on the program’s top 10 list.
-Brian Young ranks fifth with 32.0 tackles for loss.
+Jones has 12.5 career sacks, now ranking tied for ninth with Menson Holloway on the program’s top-10 list.
+Jones’s 34.0 career tackles for loss rank tied for fifth with Brian Young.
 Barron Wortham leads the all-time list with 45.0 tackles for loss.
 Jones’s 14.5 tackles for loss in 2015 rank tied for ninth on the single-season list, while his 5.0 tackles for loss at NM State on Sept.
 19, 2015 were the most by a UTEP player since the 2000 season.

 IN THE NIK OF TIME

-OTHER DEFENSIVE NOTABLES VS. ARIZONA
+OTHER DEFENSIVE NOTABLES VS. WKU

-KEYNAN’S SPECIAL EFFORT
+TERRY’S SPECIAL EFFORT

 BRADY’S FIRST FIELD GOAL ATTEMPT